-When we were the high school students, such presentations were funny.
+When we were high school students, such presentations were funny.
 However, now you probably want to strive for something a bit higher and find the best app prototyping tools.

 Fortunately, there are prototyping tools for mobile app that allow an easy way of creating app prototype.
 In this article, we will consider the best prototyping tools and their main features.

 Proto.io is a platform designed for app prototyping.
-It was developed by Labs Division of SNQ Digital and launched in 2011.
-Initially designed for mobile devices prototyping, Proto.io has extended to provide prototype applications for every item with a screen interface like digital camera interfaces, Smart TV’s, airplanes, cars, and gaming consoles.
+It was developed by the Labs Division of SNQ Digital and launched in 2011.
+Initially designed for mobile device prototyping, Proto.io has extended to provide prototype applications for every item with a screen interface like digital camera interfaces, Smart TV’s, airplanes, cars, and gaming consoles.
 This service does not require coding and utilizes a convenient user interface.

 For several years, Proto.io has been creating tools for prototyping mobile apps and solutions.
 Recently they have introduced a new item that enables to view prototypes for iOS and Android apps in a more realistic way.

-Read also: Why android is better than iOS
+Read also: Why Android is better than iOS